kevin-chalmers/set10108/labs/lab05/README.md

    Default Gateway . . . . . . . . . : 146.176.132.1
 ```

-The value you want is the IPv4 Address - 146.176.135.164 above.
+The value you want is the IPv4 Address - `146.176.135.164` above.
 Next you want to run the following command on the remote machine:

 `smpd -d`

-This is called a **Single-Program Multiple-Data** task.
 It will listen on the machine and wait for us to allocate a job.
-To do this, we run `mpiexec` with a few more commands:
+We run `mpiexec` with a few more commands:

 `mpiexec /np 4 /host <ip-address> <application>`

-We now tell MPI which host to run on (we can also define multiple hosts).
-You will also need to copy the application to the other machine.
+We tell MPI which host to run on (we can also define multiple hosts).
+You will need to copy the application to the other machine.
 Running this version will give a similar output to before.

 It is worth at this point to look at the different flags for the `mpiexec`.
 You can find these [here](https://docs.microsoft.com/en-us/powershell/high-performance-computing/mpiexec?view=hpc16-ps).

 ## Sending and Receiving

-The next few short examples will look at the different methods for communication.
-First of all we will use the standard send and receive
+The next few examples will examine different methods for communication.
+First we will use standard send and receive.
-messages.

 ```cpp
 const unsigned int MAX_STRING = 100;